afontainec/chinchay-docs/docs/models/update.md

 ## updateById

 What if we want to edit just one entry? the method `updateById` will only update the entry for the given id.
-Lets look at an example:
+Let's look at an example:

 ```javascript